tpsst5/Test-Driven-Development-Project-BE/README.md

 ### Don't know where to begin?

 - If this is your first time using Spring Boot, you should start by reading the documentation [Spring Boot Reference Documentation](https://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/).

+- A lengthy, but insightful Spring Boot tutorial can be found [here](https://www.youtube.com/watch?v=msXL2oDexqw)

 - After you have glanced over the tutorial, start looking into some functionality to write!
 Each component has tests written so that you can focus on one component at a time.